pinax-network/graph-networks-libs/packages/golang/README.md

 )

 func main() {
-    // Fetch the latest compatible version of the registry reg, err := registry.FromLatestVersion()
+    // Fetch the latest compatible version of the registry from registry.thegraph.com reg, err := registry.FromLatestVersion()
     if err != nil {
         log.Fatalf("Failed to fetch registry: %v", err)